 Open the app that contains the relationship you want to enhance with a summary field.

-If you created a relationship between tables in two different apps (a cross-app relationship), open the application that contains the parent table.
+If you created a relationship between tables in two different apps (a cross-app relationship), open the application that contains the child table.

 Open the table.